WavyCraftNetwork/AreaProtect/README.md

 Got a suggestion let me know via PullRequest!

+# Required virions/plugins
+This plugin uses [libFormAPI](https://github.com/jojoe77777/FormAPI) by @jojoe77777.

+Make sure you put the virion inside the **plugins folder** just like any other plugin, restart your server and you should be good to go!

 # Public plugins
-Some plugins I release may require the Core which **will not** be released to the public anytime soon!
+Some plugins I release may require the Core plugin which **will not** be released to the public anytime soon!